datacenter/iserver/doc/aci/InterfaceFcPc.md

   --admin [any|up|down]        [default: any]
   --oper [any|up|down]         [default: any]
-  -o, --output [default|json]  [default: default] --empty                      No error on empty result --devel                      Developer output
+  -o, --output [default|json]  [default: default] --no-cache                   Disable cache
+  --empty                      No error on empty result --devel                      Developer output
   --help                       Show this message and exit.

-Info: finished in 24 ms and logs saved in /tmp/iserver\2bee70a6a061
+Info: finished in 63 ms and logs saved in /tmp/iserver\9bb101555529
 ```

 [[Back]](./Interface.md)